snipsco/tensorflow-build/README.md

 `compile.sh` | Clones and build build tensorflow for current machine.
 Takes the tensorflow version as a parameter `cross-compile.sh` | Generic script for cloning and building tensorflow using a cross toolchain.
 Launch it without args for usage
 `compile-arm.sh` | Clones the `raspberry/tools` repository an launches a cross compilation using the toolchain in it.
 Takes the tensorflow version as a parameter
 `compile-android.sh` | Download Android NDK and launch a crosscompilation for android using it.
-Takes the tensorflow version and android arch as parameters
+Takes the tensorflow version, android arch and package version as parameters
 `create-pkgconfig.sh` | Generic script for creating a pc.
 Launch it without args for usage

 ### Building a deb